Skip to content

 Co-chairs: Sonya Likhtman (Federated Hermes Limited) and Emine Isciel (Storebrand Asset Management)

 Publications: For more information on the CBD process, please see our Financial Sector Guide for the Convention on Biological Diversity.
+For more information on the implementation of the Global Biodiversity Framework, please see Stepping up on Biodiversity – what the Kunming-Montreal agreement means for responsible investors.

 Target Setting working group

-This working group is connected to the fourth pledge commitment: setting targets.
-In this working group, members are sharing experiences, new developments and exploring science-driven global goals, targets and frameworks.
+This working group is connected to the fourth Pledge commitment: setting targets.
+In this working group, members are sharing experiences, new developments and exploring science-driven global goals, targets, and frameworks.

 Co-chairs: Lucian Peppelenbos (Robeco) and Charlotte Apps (Fidelity International)